 6. Zone 6b

-Shown in light blue color on our map, Zone 6b covers large areas of central and northern Utah, with average annual minimum temperatures from -5°F to 0°F (-20.6°C to -17.8°C).
-Some key cities in this zone are Deweyville, Thompson, and Cedar City.
+Zone 6b, shown in light blue on our map, covers large areas of central and northern Utah.
+Average annual minimum temperatures range from -5°F to 0°F (-20.6°C to -17.8°C).
+Cities in zone 6b include Cedar City, Eagle Mountain, Payson, and Deweyville.

 7. Zone 7a